ghodulik95/chromebook-nautilus-desktop/README.md

 __This project is not affiliated with or endorsed by Google or Samsung__.

 ### 4.1.
 Warranties & Risk of Bricking
 Modifying the Chromebook firmware and installing Linux on this device can void your warranty and carries an inherent risk of bricking.
+Use of this project assumes you have already done this, but I'm just putting this here anyway.

 ### 4.2.
 Known hardware limitations and risks
 I'll repeat here: internal speakers, headphone jack, microphone, and tablet-facing camera do not work.
 Workarounds on the speakers are specifically known to potentially cause permanent damage.
 See [Limitations](#limitations).

 ### 4.3.
 My attempts at addressing the hardware limitations
 While I put in *some* effort to get the speakers, headphone jack, and microphone to work, I put in zero effort at getting the tablet camera to work.
 You might have more luck than me, finding an easy workaround.
 I suspect that many of these limitations will be a very involved process to work around, however, so I would not recommend proceeding if any of that hardware is essential to you and you don't have the capacity to spend several hours sorting it out (and possibly come up empty).
-If that founds like a fun challenge for you, though, then awesome.
+If that sounds like a fun challenge for you, though, then awesome.
 Please let me know how it goes.

 ---